India Impact Report 2014-2023

 Communicating Better Cotton Farmer Results

 Farm results must not be manipulated in any way.
 Averaging farm results across different geographies undermines the credibility of the data.
-Should you wish to use results to support your storytelling, please contact the Communications Team who will help you craft your Better Cotton story in a way that maintains the integrity of the data.
+If you are a Member of Better Cotton and wish to use impact results to support your storytelling, please contact the Member Claims Team at [email protected], who will assist in crafting your Better Cotton story in a way that maintains the integrity of the data.